CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Design Principles of CSTS

 \section{Design Principles of CSTS}

 The Canonical Security Telemetry Substrate (CSTS) is designed as an AI-native representation layer that formalizes how heterogeneous enterprise security telemetry is structured before downstream modeling.
-Unlike event-centric normalization frameworks (e.g., OCSF~\cite{ocsf}, ECS~\cite{ecs}, OpenTelemetry~\cite{opentelemetry}), CSTS is not limited to field alignment.
-Instead, it establishes stable abstractions for persistent identity, typed relationships, temporal continuity, and governed evolution so that detection models consume a consistent entity-relational state rather than brittle vendor-specific event fields.
+Unlike event-centric normalization frameworks such as OCSF~\cite{ocsf}, ECS~\cite{ecs}, and OpenTelemetry~\cite{opentelemetry}, CSTS is not limited to field alignment.
+Its purpose is to define a stable, governed, and portable representational boundary over which AI systems can be built.
+In particular, CSTS is intended to convert fragmented source-specific telemetry into a canonical substrate over persistent entities, typed relationships, events, temporal state, and provenance, so that downstream models operate on consistent semantics rather than brittle vendor-specific event layouts.

+A central design goal of CSTS is to reduce the repeated blue-collar burden of cybersecurity data engineering.
+In current practice, identity stitching, relation extraction, graph construction, behavioral aggregation, and feature stabilization are repeatedly reimplemented inside each downstream pipeline.
+CSTS shifts this burden upward into a shared substrate.
+To do so reliably, the substrate must satisfy not only semantic requirements but also deployment requirements: it must work across cloud, on-prem, and hybrid environments; it must preserve source-specific nuance without breaking downstream interfaces; and it must support governed evolution as vendors, pipelines, and use cases change.
+These requirements motivate the following design principles.